Facebook YouTube Instagram Search User

 How will this expansion benefit our schools?

 The Jerold B. Katz Family Center for Jewish Learning will provide eight permanent classrooms for the Helfman Religious School students and will provide meeting space that can be utilized for professional development for Becker School teachers.
+Additionally, the new Helfman classrooms will be connected by the skybridge to the existing classrooms located on the second floor of the school wing.

 Can I still contribute to the campaign?